History of CNWL promotion of Voting Rights 2010-2020

-In 2012 a paper was published in The Psychiatrist titled 'Uptake and knowledge of voting rights by adult inpatients during the 2010 UK General Election'
+In 2012 we published a paper in The Psychiatrist titled 'Uptake and knowledge of voting rights by adult inpatients during the 2010 UK General Election'

-We developed educational, promotional and informational resources such as posters, staff quizzes, patient and staff information leaflets and a questionnaire to identify those who wanted help to register and/or vote.
+We developed educational, promotional and informational resources such as posters, staff quizzes, patient and staff information leaflets and a questionnaire to identify those who wanted help to register and/or to cast their vote.

-We produced a Voting Rights Recovery college module for patients and staff that utilised material available from Rock Enrol!
-We also developed a link to the film from our Trust home page and to voting rights information and resources staff might find helpful.
+We produced a Voting Rights Recovery college module for patients and staff that utilised material available from Rock Enrol - engaging young people in democracy.

 We agreed designated voting rights day on which all Trust staff were asked to particularly focus on the issue of voting rights.

-The limited amount of people surveyed and the lack of previous surveys for comparison limited the interpretation of the findings.
-However, in general, the results together with informal feedback from staff and patients were promising in that more patients seemed to be aware of their rights to register to vote and staff knowledge had improved in some areas since our 2015 General Election voting rights strategy.
-The feedback and results also supported the need to continue to promote and support voting rights for patients living with mental illness.
-See below for full results and findings:
+The limited number of people surveyed and the lack of previous surveys for comparison limited the interpretation of the findings.
+However, in general, the results together with informal feedback from staff and patients were promising in that more patients seemed to be aware of their rights to register to vote, and staff knowledge had improved in some areas, since the previous election.

 Our work with the group is focussed on identifying and overcoming barriers to registration and voting experienced by people living with disabilities and an important aspect of the group is the sharing of knowledge and good practice.